2021 State of the Anacostia River Full Report

 AWS streamlined the scoring system in 2018 getting feedback from stakeholders.
 We removed Political Will as an evaluation point because it could be evident among the other evaluation points.
 We also removed Declaration of Fishable Anacostia by Governments and Declaration of Trash Fee Anacostia since we are not sure if these ever happen.
 Instead, we added analysis for Fish Advisory to Toxic Remediation and Visual Assessment of the River to Trash Reduction.
 Since Education and Public Awareness is very important to change people’s life style to not litter, we added it to the evaluation points for Trash Reduction.

 While there has been substantial progress in the study and assessment of legacy toxics in and along the river, notably the ongoing investigation of toxic river sediments throughout the entire tidal portion of the river, and continued collaboration and discussions among stakeholders and potentially responsible parties, little actual cleanup regarding the toxic sediment in the river has yet to occur.
-The only sites along the river that have completed cleanups are Washington Gas and the Washington Navy Yard, CSX Benning Yard but these were on land only while river portions continue to be studied.
-However, due to the high expectation that the interim Record of Decision on the toxic sediment may happen sometime soon, the score for “plan to remove toxics” has improved significantly.
+The only sites along the river that have completed cleanups are Washington Gas and the Washington Navy Yard, CSX Benning Yard but these were on land only.
+However, the river portion (sediment) study is coming close to completion and the interim Record of Decision on the toxic sediment happened in September 2020.
+The score for Funding improved significantly reflecting that the DC government reached a settlement in July 2020 that held Monsanto accountable for polluting the District’s environment with PCB and Monsanto will pay $52 million to the district.
 Until there is a reduction in the presence of toxic substances in and along the river that results in an improvement in water quality and the health of aquatic organisms, the score/grade for Toxic Remediation will remain low.
+However, the Toxic Remediation evaluation has received the first passing grade in the 2021 State of the River Report!

 Though the %Score for Toxics Remediation is still low, kudos must go to the Department of Energy and Environment (DOEE).
-The %Score increased from 0 (in 1989) to 55 (in 2020) thanks to the strong leadership and investomen by DOEE.
+The %Score increased from 0 (in 1989) to 61 (in 2011) thanks to the strong leadership and investomen by DOEE.
 Without their work, this improvement would have not happened.
-Shown below is an 2019 update from DOEE.

 The amount of dissolved oxygen (DO) has been steadily improving in all three sections of the river except in recent years.
 DO values have been low recently and the %Score, as a result, has been low.
 The sharp drop in 2013 seems to be because of weather patterns that was not favorable to DO.
 There were many intense rainfall events that regularly caused Combined Sewer Overflow events in downstream DC in 2013.
 The CSO events dump raw sewage mixed with rainwater into the river when it rains heavily.
 The discharge includes organic matter which will later be decomposed by bacteria.
 The decomposition consumes oxygen in the water.
 See the example graph below that shows how DO changes in an intense rainfall.